Random Maps: Jump to Version 3.0 Upgrade Guide!

 Entrance and Exits

-The entrances and exits have a special role.
-First, the plugin sees no difference in whether you enter or leave the generated map.
+The entrances and exits have a unique role.
+First, the plugin sees no difference in entering or leaving the generated map.
 From now on, the entrance and the exit(s) are treated the same.

 For our first dungeon, we pick 2: The southern one where the player will spawn and the northern one where the player continues their expedition.
 Draw something like this: